Does this test have other names?

 Results are given in units per deciliter (U/dL).
-The normal range for factor XI activity levels is 70 to 150 U/dL, or 70 to 150 percent.
+The normal range for factor XI activity levels is 70 to 150 U/dL, or 70% to 150%.

 If your results are lower than normal, it means you may have factor XI deficiency.
 This condition is quite rare and occurs most often among Ashkenazi Jews.

-If your results are less than 15 percent of normal, you may have severe factor XI deficiency.
+If your results are less than 15% of normal, you may have severe factor XI deficiency.
 People with factor XI deficiency also usually have a prolonged aPTT along with normal thrombin and prothrombin times.

-If your results are 20 to 70 percent of normal, you may have a mild deficiency.
+If your results are 20% to 70% of normal, you may have a mild deficiency.
 The only way to make a sure diagnosis is to do more testing.